eventflow/Documentation/Documentation/EventStore.rst

 ..
 IMPORTANT::

-    Files event shouldn't be used for production environments, only for tests.
+    The Files event store shouldn't be used for production environments, only for tests.

 The file based event store is useful if you have a set of events that represents